abhijithneilabraham/tableQA/README.md

 * To use PostgreSQL or MySQL on Amazon RDS, you must create a database on Amazon RDS.
 The RDS must be in public subnet with security groups allowing connections from outside of AWS.

+Refer to step 1 in the [document](https://aws.amazon.com/getting-started/hands-on/create-mysql-db/) to create a mysql db instance on Amazon RDS.
+Same steps can be followed for creating a PostgreSQL db instance by selecting PostgreSQL in the Engine tab.
 Obtain the username, password, database, endpoint, and port from your database connection details on Amazon RDS.
 ```
 from tableqa.agent import Agent
 agent = Agent(df, schema_file, 'postgres', username='Master username', password='Master password', database='DB name', host='Endpoint', port='Port', aws_db=True)